Juulsn/todo-issue/README.md

 ```

 would result in a new issue without a body because `//+` is not equal to `//-` (also counts for whitespace!)

+### Task Systems

+Currently, the bot only supports GitHub Issues.
+However, all requests to the APIs are handled through an interface,
+which makes it easy to support multiple.
+If you want to add support for another task system, you are welcome to contribute and / or file an issue